elfakyn/knowledge/aws/boto3_private_beta_services.md

 )
 ```

-### What if AWS gave me nore than 1 file?
+### What if AWS gave me more than 1 file?

 They had better given them to you named: `service-2.json`, `paginators-1.json`, `api-2.json`.
-If they didn't, check the PDF documentation they gave you or ask your rep.
+If they didn't, check the documentation they gave you or ask your rep.